NYUDataBootcamp/Book/graphs1.md

 us['pce'].plot(ax=ax[1], color='red')     # second plot
 ```

 (Note that we start numbering the components of `ax` at zero, which should be getting familiar by now.)
 This gives us a double graph, with GDP at the top and consumption at the bottom.
+Put another way, the figure `fig` contains two axis (`ax[0]` and `ax[1]`) and each axis has one plot in it.

 ## Examples